PAIDiPaidThis.com

 How to get a dentist's real NHS prices

 NHS dentist prices in England are fixed nationally into three bands, so getting the real price simply means finding out which band your treatment falls into rather than accepting whatever figure you are first quoted.
 Many patients never see this breakdown because a receptionist quotes a private fee before anyone mentions the NHS route at all.
 Knowing how the band system works, and knowing which questions to ask at the front desk, is what separates people who pay the fixed NHS charge from people who end up paying several times more for the same treatment.
+The real prices on this page show just how wide that gap can be between what a course of NHS care actually costs and what the same practice will quote if you let the private price go unquestioned.

 The quick version

-• Band 1 covers a Routine check-up, diagnosis and advice, and is the cheapest band.
+• Band 1 covers a routine check-up, diagnosis and advice, and is the cheapest band.

-• Band 3 covers everything in Bands 1 and 2 plus more complex work such as a Crown or a bridge.
+• Band 3 covers everything in Bands 1 and 2 plus more complex work such as a crown or a bridge.

 Published and surveyed prices